You are here: / Home

 - Participation in standardization committees (e. g.
 DIN) and participation in new industry standards

 - Partial accreditation by the Deutsche Akkreditierungsstelle GmbH (DAkkS) according to DIN EN ISO/IEC 17025:2018

 - Many years of experience from research projects and industrial testing tasks

-With our laboratory analytics you know more in all areas: Starting with the release of new oils and refrigerants or their mixtures via incoming goods inspection to the quality monitoring of your equipment, processes and products during operation.
+Our laboratory analytics provide you with more information in all areas: Starting with the release of new oils and refrigerants or their mixtures, through incoming goods inspection to quality monitoring of your equipment, processes and products during operation.